Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

 1. **Azure account**: A Microsoft Azure account with an active subscription.
 If you don't have one, sign up for a [free trial](https://azure.microsoft.com/en-us/free/).
 1. **Azure subscription with access enabled for the Azure OpenAI Service** - For more details, see the [Azure OpenAI Service documentation on how to get access](https://learn.microsoft.com/azure/ai-services/openai/overview#how-do-i-get-access-to-azure-openai).
 1. **Azure OpenAI resource** - For this workshop, you'll need to deploy at least one model such as GPT 4.
 See the Azure OpenAI Service documentation for more details on [deploying models](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) and [model availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models).

-1. **Development environment**: Either `Gihub CodeSpaces` or A computer with your preferred development environment installed, such as Visual Studio Code or another IDE that supports the programming language you'll be using in the workshop.
-If using `Github CodeSpaces` all prerequisites will be pre-installed.
-If using your local computer, the following pre-requisites are needed:
+## Development Environment Setup

+You have the option of using [Github CodeSpaces](https://docs.github.com/en/codespaces/getting-started/quickstart) or your local development environment.

+### Using Github CodeSpaces (recommmended)

+If using Github CodeSpaces all prerequisites will be pre-installed, however you will need to create a fork as follows:

+1. Navigate to this link to create a new [fork](https://github.com/Azure/intelligent-app-workshop/fork) (must be logged into your github account).
+1. Accept the default values and click on **"Create fork"** which will take you to the forked repository in the browser.
+1. From your forked repository click on the **"<> Code"** button.
+Then click on the **"Create codespace on main"** button.

+### Using local development environment

+If you prefer using a computer with using a local development environment, the following pre-requisites need to be installed:
     1. **Git**: Ensure you have [Git](https://git-scm.com/downloads) installed on your computer.
     1. **Azure CLI**: Install the [Azure Command-Line Interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to interact with Azure services and manage resources from the command line.
     1. **.NET SDK**: install [.NET SDK](https://dotnet.microsoft.com/en-us/download) to build and run .NET projects.